WiseOldTurtle/ImageSharingPlatform/README.md

 #### **Image Resizing & Links to Resized Images**

 Handling large image uploads and generating accessible links is central to this project.
-Here's how it works:
+Here’s how the resizing and link generation works, step-by-step:

-1. **Image Upload**: Users upload images via an HTTP request to the Azure Function.
+1. **Uploading the Image**: Users send their image through a simple HTTP request to the Azure Function.
+No fancy forms—just quick and easy.
-2. **Background Resizing**: Using Azure Functions, the image is resized into multiple resolutions (e.g., thumbnail, medium, large) to ensure efficient and user-friendly processing without delays.
+2. **Resizing on the Fly**: The image gets resized into different resolutions (like thumbnail, medium, and large) using Python’s PIL library.
+This all happens in the background, thanks to Azure Durable Functions, so users don’t have to wait around.
-3. **Blob Storage Upload**: Resized images are uploaded to Azure Blob Storage, organized by resolution for easy management.
+3. **Organized Storage**: Each resized version is uploaded to Azure Blob Storage, neatly sorted by resolution.
+Think folders for “thumbnail,” “medium,” and “large.”
-4. **Generate URLs**: Public URLs for each resolution are created and returned to the user, providing direct access to the resized images.
+4. **Direct Links**: The Function generates public links for each resized version and sends them back to the user.
+These links are ready to share, download, or use wherever needed.

-This approach ensures scalability, cost-effectiveness, and a seamless user experience for sharing and downloading images.
+The result?
+Fast, scalable image handling with minimal hassle for the user.

 #### **Cost-Effective Design**
 When designing this solution, cost optimization was a top priority (especially since I’m using a Pay-as-you-go subscription).
 Here’s how I kept costs in check: